LudovicEspeel/course-object-oriented-programming-with-cpp/docs/style.md

 :::
 ::::::

-::: insight Key Insight - How code is executed
+::: insight Key insight - How code is executed
 Code is processed/executed the same way it is written, from top to bottom.
 :::